 Governor Abbott Appoints Three To Texas Southern University Board Of Regents

-Governor Greg Abbott has appointed Mary Evans Sias, Ph.D. to the Texas Southern University Board of Regents for a term set to expire on February 1, 2021.
-Additionally, the Governor appointed James Benham and Stephanie Nellons-Paige for terms set to expire on February 1, 2023 and February 1, 2025, respectively.
+Governor Greg Abbott has appointed Richard A. Johnson, III, Ed.D. and Brandon Simmons and reappointed James Benham to the Texas Southern University Board of Regents for terms set to expire on February 1, 2029.

-James Benham of College Station is CEO of JBKnowledge, a 230 employee global software company.
-Additionally, he served for the last five years as an Adjunct Professor of Construction Science at Texas A&M University, and previously served two terms as a City Council Member for the City of College Station.
-He is a member of the Entrepreneurs Organization and the Construction Financial Management Association.
-Additionally, he is an alumni mentor for the Texas Aggie Corps of Cadets Company C-2, a volunteer for Texas Boys State, a group leader for YMCA Y Guides and Princesses, and a former board member of the Texas Aggie Corps of Cadets Association Board of Directors.
+James Benham of College Station is chief executive officer of JBKnowledge, a 280-employee global insurance software company founded in 2001.
+James was appointed by Governor Abbott to the Texas Southern University Board of Regents in October of 2020 and has served as board secretary and chair of the Development and Legislative Affairs committee.
+Additionally, he served five years as an adjunct professor of construction science at Texas A&M University and two terms on the College Station City Council.
+He is an active member of the Young Presidents Organization, an alumni mentor for the Texas Aggie Corps of Cadets Company C-2, and was a volunteer for Texas Boys State and Y-Adventure Guides and Princesses.
+He was also a former board member of the Texas Aggie Corps of Cadets Association.
 Benham received a Bachelor of Business Administration in Accounting and a Master of Science in Management Information Systems from Texas A&M University.